MicrosoftDocs/quantum-docs/articles/invoicing.md

 The invoices are paid using the same payment method you use for the Azure subscription of your Azure Quantum workspace.
 You may have different payment methods for different subscriptions.

 The invoices are billed in arrears.
-For example, the invoice you receive in January is for the usage you incurred in December.
+For example, the invoice you receive in February is for the usage you incurred in January.

 ## How to view your invoices